davide-giacomini/omnidirectional-robot-odometry/README.md

 ## Reset Service

 We were asked to define a service for resetting the odometry to any given pose (x,y,&theta;).
-The file `ResetOdometry.srv` under the [srv/](src/omnidirectional_robot_odometry/srv/) folder defines a service that takes as input the x, y and &theta;.
+The file `ResetOdometry.srv` under the [srv/](src/omnidirectional_robot_odometry/srv/) folder defines a service called `/reset_odometry` that takes as input the x, y and &theta;.
 The function `ComputeOdometry::reset_odometry` in [compute_odometry.cpp](src/omnidirectional_robot_odometry/src/compute_odometry.cpp.cpp) takes as input the pose given and resets even at runtime the odometry.

 ## Integration Method Selector